SumanthChary/legaldeepai/docs/firefox-extension-upload.md

 2. **Locate the artifact**

-   After the command finishes you will find a file similar to:
+   After the command finishes you will find files similar to:

    ```
    extension/dist/legaldeep-ai-firefox-v1.3.0.zip
+   extension/legaldeep-ai-1.3.0.zip
    ```

-   That archive is what you should upload to AMO.
+   Either archive is AMO-ready (the second is kept for backwards compatibility).
 Do **not** re-zip the repository or the `firefox/` directory manually; doing so reintroduces the "manifest.json was not found" error.
 Likewise, avoid using GitHub's "Download ZIP" for commits—that bundle is the entire repo and will fail validation.

 3. **Upload to AMO**